buepro/typo3-pizpalue/Documentation/User/Various.rst

                               harmonized.
 Each child element will have the same height as its neighbour element in an other column.
-The class just works with "Text with images" content elements.
+The class just works with "Text with images" content elements. pp-below-header               Used to shift a content element below the page header by applying a negative top margin.
 ============================= =============================================================================